roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/FAQ about applications.md

     -   `--docker-username`: the username of the Docker registry.
     -   `--docker-password`: the logon password of the Docker registry.
     -   `--docker-email`: the email address.
-    You can schedule a pod to the virtual node in one of the following ways:
+    You can pull a private image by using one of the following methods:

-    -   Manually configure the private image
+    -   Manually pull a private image

         Add the Secret configuration to the YAML configuration file.